KatherineMichel/pinax-tutorial/pinax_app_files.md

 # Pinax App Files

-Within Pinax starter projects and apps, you will find all of the files commonly found in Django projects and apps, plus some specific to Pinax.
+Within Pinax apps, you will find all of the files commonly found in Django apps, plus some specific to Pinax.

 ## Configuration Files